Golf Tutorials

 3. Ben Hogan – The Perfectionist

 Perhaps no golfer has been more obsessed with ball-striking purity than Ben Hogan.
 "The Hawk" was known for his relentless work ethic, famously "digging it out of the dirt" on the practice tee for hours on end.
-His story is one of incredible resilience, in 1949, at the peak of his career, he suffered a near-fatal head-on collision with a bus that left doctors doubting he would ever walk again.
+His story is one of incredible resilience.
+In 1949, at the peak of his career, he suffered a near-fatal head-on collision with a bus that left doctors doubting he would ever walk again.
 Miraculously, he returned to win six more majors.

 In 1953, he had arguably the greatest single season in professional golf, winning three of the four majors.
 He completed his slam at The Open Championship at the formidable Carnoustie, in what was his one and only appearance in the event.